Megan Duffy

-Megan Duffy (born July 13, 1984) is an American women's basketball coach, currently the head coach at Marquette University.
-Previously, she had been the head coach with the Miami RedHawks women's basketball team, an associate head coach with the Michigan Wolverines women's basketball team, George Washington Colonials women's basketball team, an assistant coach with St. John's Red Storm women's basketball team, and a professional basketball player in the WNBA, most recently playing for the New York Liberty.
+Megan Duffy (born July 13, 1984) is an American women's basketball coach, currently the head coach at Virginia Tech.
+Previously, she had been the head coach with Marquette, before that the Miami RedHawks women's basketball team, an associate head coach with the Michigan Wolverines women's basketball team, George Washington Colonials women's basketball team, an assistant coach with St. John's Red Storm women's basketball team, and a professional basketball player in the WNBA, most recently playing for the New York Liberty.

 College playing career

 Duffy was born in Kettering, Ohio.
 After graduating from Chaminade-Julienne High School, a Catholic high school in Dayton, she attended college at University of Notre Dame and graduated in 2006 with a double major in Psychology and Computer Applications.
 As an Irish athlete, Duffy was named to the CoSIDA Academic All American first team and was honorable mention Kodak All American.
 She received the Frances Pomeroy Naismith Award from the Women's Basketball Coaches Association as the best senior player under 5 ft 8 in (1.7 m).
 She is one of two players from Notre Dame, along with Niele Ivey, to win the award.